 We conduct substantially all of our activities through our indirect wholly-owned subsidiary, NVI, and its subsidiaries.
 We operate on a retail fiscal calendar that results in a given fiscal year consisting of a 52- or 53-week period ending on the Saturday closest to December 31.
 In a 52-week fiscal year, each quarter contains 13 weeks of operations; in a 53-week fiscal year, each of the first, second and third quarters includes 13 weeks of operations and the fourth quarter includes 14 weeks of operations.
-References herein to "fiscal year 2021" relate to the 52 weeks ended January 1, 2022, references herein to "fiscal year 2020" relate to the 53 weeks ended December 28, 2019.
+References herein to "fiscal year 2022" relate to the 52 weeks ended December 31, 2022, references herein to "fiscal year 2021" relate to the 53 weeks ended January 1, 2022 and references herein to "fiscal year 2020" relate to the 53 weeks ended January 2, 2021